-Guide to shade
+Guide to Shade Plants: Annuals

 When it comes to plants there is so much to know and learn.
 And when it comes to shady areas there is even more to learn.
 Often, we feel the shade options for plants just aren’t as good as the sun loving varieties.
 I will agree the selection is much smaller especially when it comes to blooming varieties.
 One of the hardest things to find is a beautifully blooming, shade loving plant.
-But fret not I am here to save the day with my top list of beautiful shady blooms and their care to make everyone’s lives easier.
+But fret not!
+I am here to save the day with my top list of beautiful shady blooms and their care to make everyone’s lives easier.
 Yes, yes thank you.
 Please save all applause for the end.

 One of my personal favorites for shade flowers is Bacopa.
-Bacopa are a gentle trailing plant that gets covered in dainty blooms about the size of a dime.
+Bacopa is a gentle trailing plant that gets covered in dainty blooms about the size of a dime.
 They come in white, pink, and a purply blue as well as double, jumbo, and regular.
 Bacopa are easy care and will bloom profusely if they don’t get too hot.
 Once the heat gets high, they stop blooming and adopt the look of a lush little bush.
 Keeping them in the shade is the best way to encourage continuous blooms and a little trim never hurts either.
-Bacopa can tolerate some sunshine but again as soon as the sun gets hot the flowers will cease to exist.
+Bacopa can tolerate some sunshine but again, as soon as the sun gets hot the flowers will cease to exist.
 Bacopa prefers to be on the dryer side so you do want to be careful not to over water or they will wilt.
 Watering them when the soil is nice and dry is the perfect way to keep them happy.